alex-free/alex-free.github.io/a999-activator/readme.md

 ### Why Is My iPhone Not Detected?

 Make sure your using a USB-A to lightning cable.
 If you have to, you can also use a USB-C to USB-A adapter with the USB-A lightning cable plugged into it.
 If you are using a USBA-A lightning cable correctly, try unplugging the cable and then plugging it back in.
 Then execute `a999` again.

-### iMessage and or FaceTime not activating on iOS 9.2/iOS 9.2.1, I thought they worked on those versions?

-Sometimes it can take a few tries for it to login correctly.
-If that is not working, this can also happen because Find My iPhone was left on.
-It is important to sign out of Find My iPhone on iOS 15 before the downgrade.
-If you forget to do this, you will have strange iMessage and Facetime notification behavior.
-If your on iOS 9 and forgot to do this, turn it off and then back on in the Settings app to fix it (this can take some time to take effect though and 'fix' it, so I recommend just re-doing the downgrade with Find My iPhone off).

 ### Why Does It Take So Long?
 You Say It's Much Faster The Next Time You Run It?